-North Central Missouri College officially recognizes those students with outstanding grade point averages at the time of graduation.
-To qualify for this recognition, at least fifty percent of the student's coursework in the program must be completed at NCMC.
+To qualify for graduate recognition, at least fifty percent of the student's coursework in the program must be completed at NCMC.
 Graduates "with honors" are those with grade point averages on NCMC coursework of 3.5 to 3.84, and graduates "with highest honors" are those with grade point averages on NCMC coursework of 3.85 or above.
 Spring commencement honors are based upon the grade point average at the end of fall term.
 Final graduate honors, based on all grades, are acknowledged on the final transcript and may be different from those announced at commencement.